 Patients with severe symptoms of kidney infection may need hospital admission.
 Routine antibiotics for UTI in pill forms are usually not effective in very sick patients.
 To get rid of the kidney infection, these patients require IV antibiotics.
 High fever along with nausea and vomiting may cause dehydration.
 These patients also need IV fluids to treat the dehydration.

 Kidney infection may also complicate kidney stones.
 In men with enlarged prostate, kidney infection may result from obstruction of the flow of urine.
 In women, kidney stones in certain locations can similarly obstruct the flow of urine.
 Whenever there is any obstruction in normal flow of urine, E. Coli and other bacteria can multiply and cause urinary tract infection, including kidney infection.

 Kidney infection symptoms: Learn from the real patients

-Like many other diseases discussed here, kidney infection symptoms depend upon how other organs and overall health of the patient contribute in the development of kidney infection symptoms in that particular patient.
-That is why you have to really understand the circumstances under which the patient developed the kidney infection symptoms to clearly understand how kidney infection symptoms develop in any particular patient.
-I have composed a series of articles based on my real patients who had kidney infection symptoms.
-When you read these stories and understand how kidney infection symptoms is diagnosed and treated in real life, you will have a clear idea about multiple types of kidney infections and how they present.
-Just reading a list of kidney infection symptoms in a textbook or a health website will not give you the whole picture that you get from reading real patient stories.
+Like many other diseases discussed here, kidney infection symptoms in a particular patient depends upon the overall health and age of the patient.
+That is why you have to really understand the circumstances under which the patient develops the kidney infection to predict which particular symptoms that patient will have.
+You can read some stories of real patients who had different types of urine infection symptoms.
+When you read these stories and understand how kidney infection symptoms is diagnosed and treated in real life, you will get a better practical knowledge.

 Here are some of the stories from my real patients: